whjvenyl/bun-osv-scanner/README.md

 - **TTY**: Interactive choice presented
 - **Non-TTY**: Installation automatically cancelled
 - **Examples**: Denial of service, information disclosure, deprecation warnings

+Ignored advisories
+- When a rule matches, the advisory is treated as a warning and annotated “[ignored]” so it remains visible without blocking the install (behavior controlled by `BUN_OSV_SHOW_IGNORED`).

 ### Error Handling Philosophy